 Consultant Selection: Engineering Resource Associates, Inc.

 Schedule: Preliminary Engineering is ongoing.
-Construction bid letting is anticipated to be November 2022.
-Construction will begin in early 2023.
+Construction bid letting is anticipated to be late 2023.
+Construction will begin in late 2023/early 2024.

 Frequently Asked Questions: